-Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk or foreign currency risk
+Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk or foreign currency risk.

 The Company is exposed to price risk with respect to its amounts receivable, as certain trade accounts receivable are recorded based on provisional terms that are subsequently adjusted according to quoted metal prices at the date of final settlement.
 Quoted metal prices are affected by numerous factors beyond the Company's control and are subject to volatility, and the Company does not employ hedging strategies to limit its exposure to price risk.
-At December 31, 2020, based on outstanding accounts receivable that were subject to pricing adjustments, a 10% change in metals prices would have an impact on net income (loss) of approximately \$2 (December 31, 2019 - \$70).
+At December 31, 2021, based on outstanding accounts receivable that were subject to pricing adjustments, a 10% change in metals prices would have an impact on net earnings (loss) of \$26 (December 31, 2020 - \$2).

 The Company is exposed to price risk with respect to its long-term investments, as these investments are carried at fair value based on quoted market prices.
 Changes in market prices result in gains or losses being recognized in net income (loss).
-At December 31, 2020, a 10% change in market prices would have an impact on net earnings (loss) of approximately \$418 (December 31, 2019 - \$467).
+At December 31, 2021, a 10% change in market prices would have an impact on net earnings (loss) of approximately \$330 (December 31, 2020 - \$418).